 When we are out on a sailing charter we always enjoy seeing wild Hawaiian Spinner Dolphins.
 When we are lucky enough to cross paths with them, we always try to respect these beautiful creatures and avoid anything that might be considered harassment under the law.
+New Regulations from NOAA prohibit swimming with wild spinner dolphins.
 The following list of reasons to avoid swimming with wild dolphins is from the NOAA web site.

 - Swimming with wild spinner dolphins when they are close to shore during the day could be disturbing their rest and potentially harming them.
 Wild spinner dolphins feed off-shore at night and return to sheltered bays and coastlines during the day to rest, socialize, tend to their young, and avoid predators.
 Any energy used towards responding to human activity–even if they appear to just be curious and enjoy the interaction—is energy not being used for these behaviors that are critical for survival.
 When their rest is interrupted, especially if it happens many times in a day, it can affect their health and well-being.